2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 Board to facilitate accessibility and diversity at the global and regional FOSS4G events.

-The travel grant program is managed by the Conference Committee, in collaboration with representatives from each FOSS4G event.
+The travel grant program is managed by the OSGeo Conference Committee, in collaboration with representatives from each FOSS4G event.